ucd-library/fin/docs/services/finac-service.md

 - LDP Access:
   - If a user has been temporarily granted access to the specified path via FinAC PUT, the user will be promoted to the `protected` agent.
-- Essync access:
+- essync access:
   - yes.
-This container will be accessible via `Essync` and therefore the search API.
+This container will be accessible via `essync` and therefore the search API.
 - API access:
   - If a user as been granted `protected` access to the specified path, the user will be able to access to Elastic Search record.
 Under the hood, this is accomplished by assigning both the user and the Elastic Search record the role of `protected-[pathname]`.
 The `admin` role will be added to the document as well.